Procedures and Schemes

 RiTA selection process

 Each school is invited to submit nominations for the Research-informed Teaching Awards to a University selection process.
-School Management Teams (or a sub-set thereof) review applications and submit their nominations to the Secretary of the University Selection Panel.
+Applications must receive supporting comments from their Dean of School or nominee before being submitted to the Secretary of the University Selection Panel in the Centre for Academic Practice.

 Guidance and forms

-If you have an idea you want to discuss, or would like more information please don't hesitate to contact Sarah Bamforth, Learning and Teaching Co-ordinator.
+If you have an idea you want to discuss, or would like more information please don't hesitate to contact Samantha Chester, Learning and Teaching Co-ordinator.

 To see previous winners and read the final reports of the completed award winners, click on the drop down list below.